nhennigan/k8s-snap/docs/canonicalk8s/snap/howto/security/cis-assessment.md

 CIS security configurations.
 Since implementing all security recommendations would come at the expense of compatibility and/or performance we expect cluster administrators to follow post deployment hardening steps based on their needs.
-This guide covers:

-  * Post-deployment hardening steps you could consider for your {{product}}
-  * Using [kube-bench] to automatically check whether your Kubernetes clusters are configured according to the [CIS Kubernetes Benchmark]
+This guide covers using [kube-bench] to automatically check whether your Kubernetes clusters are configured according to the [CIS Kubernetes Benchmark]
-  * Manually configuring and auditing each CIS hardening recommendation

 ## Prerequisites